sictweb/bti425-2020/notes/dev-tools.md

 This document is a summary of the developer tools used in this course.

+This information was most recently updated in January 2020.

 <br>

 ### Web dev work is done on a Unix